vastgroup/vast-tools/README.md

 ![Diff](https://raw.githubusercontent.com/vastgroup/vast-tools/master/R/sample_data/DiffExample.png "Example")

-The output plot above shows in the left panel the two joint posterior distributions over psi, and the point estimates of psi for each replicate plotted as points below the histograms.
+The output plot above shows in the left panel the two joint posterior distributions over psi, and the point estimates for each replicate plotted as points below the histograms.
 In the right panel: the y-axis represents the probability of delta psi being greater than some magnitude value of x (shown on the x-axis).
 The red line indicates the maximal value of x where P(deltaPsi > x) > `-r`, or the 0.95 default.